| |

 Q: What is the best type of humidifier for indoor plants?

-A: Cool-mist ultrasonic humidifiers are generally considered the best type for indoor plants because they produce a fine mist without raising the room temperature.
+A: Cool-mist ultrasonic humidifiers are generally considered the best type for indoor plants because they create mist without raising the room temperature.

 Q: What is the ideal humidity level for indoor plants?